Slow your (honor) roll: self-care is mental health 101.

 Ready to get started?
-Check out these simple introductory relaxation techniques, and be patient – meditation can be challenging for the busy mind, and even if you initially feel like you’re not getting any benefit, the long-term rewards are powerful.
-Supplement your meditation with mantras and Mindwander’s therapist-designed anxiety-reducing mindfulness exercises.
+Check out these simple introductory relaxation techniques, and be patient––meditation can be challenging for the busy mind, and even if you initially feel like you’re not getting any benefit, the long-term rewards are powerful.
+Supplement your meditation with mantras and the Mental Wealth Box's therapist-designed workbooks for anxiety and depression.

 Tip 8: Give yoga a try

 If you’re feeling anxious, tight, or prone to the symptoms of depression, try getting up and moving with some simple yoga poses.
 Yoga blends breathing, meditation and physical movement to lower blood pressure, increase flexibility, build bone density and get those feel-good endorphins flowing.

 Many campuses offer yoga classes (some even for a PE credit), and off-campus studios in your area may have discounts for students.
 If you’re feeling shy, we recommend bringing the yoga lifestyle straight into your dorm room with Do A Shot of Yoga!, a curated subscription box packed with yoga gear, guides, post-shivasana snacks, and more.

 Tip 9: Carve out time for a non-academic hobby.